kragniz/python-etcd3/README.rst

 I ran::

-    $ protoc --python_out=. -I/home/kragniz/git/protobuf -I/home/kragniz/git/googleapis -I. -I.. /home/kragniz/git/protobuf/gogoproto/gogo.proto ./etcdserver/etcdserverpb/rpc.proto
+    python -m grpc.tools.protoc -Ietcd3/proto --python_out=etcd3/etcdrpc/ --grpc_python_out=etcd3/etcdrpc/ etcd3/proto/*.proto

-from inside the etcd repo and it did stuff.
+from inside the python-etcd3 repo and it did stuff.
 Not sure if it did the correct stuff, but it output some python.